timjogorman/RicherEventDescription/guidelines.md

 In \LLast, we would not want to infer that bullying caused (or even preconditioned) the stabbings, for the same reasons that we would not infer that *hungry* caused or preconditined the stabbings.
-Remember that although the difference between ``hungry'' and ``bullied'' in this context is clear to humans, that understanding does not extend to machines.
+Remember that although the difference between "hungry" and "bullied" in this context is clear to humans, that understanding does not extend to machines.

 We must be particularly cautious when we search for new causal relations.
-After all, anything that happened in the past can precondition a later EVENT, and there are a great many logically true preconditions which do not warrant annotation (``All murders are predicated on the birth of the victim, because one cannot kill a person who never existed'').
+After all, anything that happened in the past can precondition a later EVENT, and there are a great many logically true preconditions which do not warrant annotation ("All murders are predicated on the birth of the victim, because one cannot kill a person who never existed").
 So, if although a relation may be logically or inferably true, if the writer is not suggesting such preconditioning or causation, and there is nothing \textit{in the text} to suggest the relation, it